 Further travel disruption across UK after storm

-Many train services remain suspended on Saturday morning and “do not travel” notices are in place for routes including the Southern, Thameslink and Great Northern networks.
+Many train services remain suspended on Saturday and “do not travel” notices are in place for some routes.

-South Western Railway expects “significant disruption” across its network in the morning, while Great Western Railway services are suspended until at least 10am and others suspended until at least 1pm.
+South Western Railway expects “significant disruption” across its network throughout the day, and said work was ongoing to clear the lines after more than 40 trees were felled on its routes.

+Several Great Western Railway services have returned, with other operators able to run a partial service, but some long-distance routes are still facing suspension.

-Greater Anglia and Stansted Express have suspended all services due to multiple trees on the line with trains not running until after 10am.
+Routes on the Greater Anglia and Stansted Express network have also been suspended due to fallen trees.

-Meanwhile, Avanti West Coast expects some routes to remain closed until mid-morning with some rail replacement bus services, while LNER has announced “possible disruption” through Saturday morning and Southeastern is cancelling services throughout the morning “at least” due to more trees having fallen onto lines overnight.
+Meanwhile, Southeastern said a train, which was not in service, hit a fallen tree just outside Longfield station in Kent.

+Transport Secretary Grant Shapps said services are gradually returning to normal but warned travellers to expect further disruption this weekend.

 More than 430 flights due to take off or land at UK airports were cancelled on Friday, while the M4 Prince of Wales Bridge and the M48 Severn Bridge, which link England and Wales across the River Severn, were closed due to high winds.

-The M4 Prince of Wales Bridge has been re-opened on Saturday, but the M48 Severn Bridge remains closed in both directions.
+The M4 Prince of Wales Bridge has been re-opened on Saturday, but the M48 Severn Bridge is set to remain closed in both directions until Sunday afternoon.

 A spokesman for the Severn crossings said the bridge would not reopen until a detailed inspection had been carried out on Saturday morning.